shoeGazing/Video-interval-tagging-demo/README.md

 # Video-interval-tagging-demo
-my research project demo and this is great!
+One of my iterative designs.